brainiak/brainiak/CONTRIBUTING.rst

 organized according to the guidelines for Python package distribution: http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/

-Python code goes in the ``brainiak`` folder, usually with a subfolder for each major research initiative or algorithm.
+Python code goes in the ``brainiak`` package, usually with a subpackage for each major research initiative.
+If an algorithm can be implemented in a single module, place the module directly in the ``brainiak`` package, do not create a subpackage.

-Try to give subpackages a short, but still-as-meaningful-as-possible name.

-For example, ``brainiak/topofactor`` might be a name for the folder for topological factor analysis work.
+Name subpackages and modules using short names describing their functionality, e.g., ``tda`` for the subpackage containing topological data analysis work and ``htfa.py`` for the module implementing hierarchical topographical factor analysis.